 Let a local tour expert organize your tours and make your dream come true.
 Locals know better.

 The sheer magnificence and grandeur of the location strikes you.
 Below the site, a valley ringed by mountains, provides breathtaking views from any location within the site.
 Delphi was the most sacred place in the ancient world.
-A temple dedicated to god Apollo was built there in the 7th c BC.
-The Temple of Apollo housed the great Oracle of Delphi, the greatest source of income for a thousand years.
-The oracle that became a religious centre.
-Kings and common people, came to consult PYTHIA, the priestess of the sanctuary.
+A temple dedicated to god Apollo was built there in the 7th c BC. and housed the Oracle of Delphi, the greatest source of income for a thousand years.
+Delphi became a religious centre.
+Kings and common people, came to consult the priestess called PYTHIA.
 In a secret room below the tripod of the Pythia, the priests of Apollo, interpreted her vague and wild cries, and put them into ordered language.
+The idea was: build a treasury house for your city state, bring your valuables and we shall keep them for you in it.

 The archaeological site today with the treasuries, the ancient temples and the shrines, is one of the best in Greece, making Delphi one of Greece’s premier tourist attractions all year round.
 It is a 2.30 hour drive from Athens making the visit to Delphi a comfortable 1-day trip.

-APRIL – OCTOBER the One Day Guided Tour to Delphi operates daily.
+APRIL – OCTOBER this One Day Guided Tour to Delphi operates daily.

-Our discounted prices for this tour without entrance fees and without lunch are:
+Our discounted prices for the tour services without lunch are:

 2) The child’s price for the tour = 45.00 € (no entrance fees)